 Elizabeth Sutton, University of Northern Iowa, was the recipient of the Bell Library's 2012 William Reese Company Fellowship in the History of Print in the Americas.

-Professor Sutton, a member of the Art History faculty at UNI, will research her project "Mapping Dutch Identity in the Atlantic, 1621-1677, at the Bell this summer.
-Her plans include examining images and texts "to explain how the Dutch depicted the colonial Atlantic in maps and town views" as part of a book project about how the Dutch used visual materials to reinforce their national identity.
+Professor Sutton, a member of the Art History faculty at UNI, researched her project "Mapping Dutch Identity in the Atlantic, 1621-1677," during her fellowship.
+She examined images and texts "to explain how the Dutch depicted the colonial Atlantic in maps and town views" as part of a book project about how the Dutch used visual materials to reinforce their national identity.
 The project includes research into depictions of both New Holland (Dutch Brazil) and New Netherland, the Dutch colony on the north coast of North America.